Paulinakhew/terminal_trader/README.md

 # terminal_trader
+This project was started at Byte Academy so that I could learn how to implement modularization, learn about JSON, and create and interact with SQLite3 databases.
+This application consolidates data from Nasdaq, allowing the user to search up the ticker symbol and price of any stock in real time.
+You can buy and sell any number of stocks and see your past transactions.
+The goal is to end up with a large profit.
+Good luck! :money_mouth_face:

+## How to play
 To run Terminal Trader on your computer, download all the files.
-In your terminal, type in 'python3 controller.py' and then create your own account!
-Make sure that you download trade_information.db or else your information will not be stored in the SQLite3 database.
-Alternatively, you can deleted the database, run schema.py and then run seed.py.
-This will result in a clean table.
+Run schema.py and then seed.py to create a sqlite3 database to store your transactions.
+In your terminal, type in 'python3 controller.py' and then create your own account.

+### To all users
+Have fun! :smile: Feel free to create any issues and pull requests for changes that you want to see in the future of this application.

 ### Example photos
 This is what the login and sign up menu looks like.